BloomTechBackend/bd-team-project-miguelfr/project_documents/design_document_miguelfr.md

 ## 2. Top Questions to Resolve in Review

-1. Should I have a table developer and relate it with the table team and the table team to table project or should just have a list of members in the table team ?
-2. Should the dev have the information about their course or should it be in the project ?
+1. In the table "project", should the title of the project be the primary key or should I use an id ?
-3. Should the projects table have fields for beginning and end date of the projects ?
+2. Should I use date for beginning and end date of the projects ?
 Will I be able to deal with date fields ?
-4. In the table Project should the title of the project be the primary key or use id ?
+3. Should I use combo-box for the course ?
+Will I be able to deal with combo-box ?

 ## 3. Use Cases